What is the GROW model?

 You have decided to start a wine business because you love wine and you know much more than lots of professionals.

-However, being honest, you don’t know what other countries value most in a wine.
+- However, you don’t know what other countries value most in a wine.

 Further, you know practically nothing about: